D-BayyaReddy/FlutterProjects/README.md

 ## Deployment of my code to your project

-To deploy this project run
+To deploy this project, run

 ```
   1. open lib\main.dart in your project
-  2. copy my code and paste in that file
+  2. Copy my code and paste it into that file
-  3. select your emulator with the help of extention
+  3. Select your emulator with the help of the extension
-  4. start debugging
+  4. Start debugging
 ```
-Emulator will start running your app.
-Like this you can pratice
+The emulator will start running your app.
+Like this, you can practice

-## If it's helped to you, could you please contribute a star to this project⭐⭐
+## If it's helped you, could you please contribute a star to this project⭐⭐